zlaski/loudgain/README.md

 ### Uppercase or lowercase 'REPLAYGAIN_*' tags?

-This has been a problem ever since, most notably in MP3 ID3v2 tags, because these are case-sensitive.
+This has been a problem ever since, most notably in MP3 ID3v2 and MP4 tags, because these are case-sensitive.
 FLAC and Ogg Vorbis use Vorbis Comments to store tags, these can be upper-, lower- or mixed case per definition and MUST be treated equal.

 The ReplayGain 1 and 2.0 specs clearly state that the tags should be UPPERCASE but many taggers still write lowercase tags (foobar2000, metamp3, taggers using pre-1.2.2 Mutagen like older MusicBrainz Picard versions, and others).

 Unfortunately, there are lots of audio players out there that only respect _one_ case.
 For instance, VLC only respects uppercase (_Edit: This seems to chave changed in versions 3.x._), IDJC only respects lowercase.
 Only a very few go the extra effort to check for both variants of tags.

-It seems that out in the field, there are more players that respect the lowercase tags than players respecting the uppercase variant, maybe due to the fact that the majority of MP3s seem to be tagged using the lowercase ReplayGain tags—they simply adopted.
+It seems that out in the field, there are more players that respect the lowercase tags than players respecting the uppercase variant, maybe due to the fact that the majority of MP3 and MP4/M4A files seem to be tagged using the lowercase ReplayGain tags—they simply adopted.

 Now all this can lead to lots of problems and seems to be an unsolvable issue.
 In my opinion, _all_ players should respect _all_ variants of tags.